 A service charge may sound like a tip, but they have different rules.
-Service charges have to say what percentage goes to workers.
-The service charge and the percentage that goes to workers, has to be shown on receipts and on the menu.
+Service charges have to say what percentage goes to workers, and service charges can't be used to cover the state minimum wage.

 what should i see on my paystub?